0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-When you write webassembly you get the mobile app for free.
+When you deploy to webassembly you get the mobile app for free.

 ---